-In March 2022, the Remuneration Committee and the Board formally reviewed the Manager's appointment.
+In February 2024, the Remuneration Committee and the Board formally reviewed the Manager's appointment.
 In carrying out its review, the Board considered the skills, experience, resources and commitment of the Manager, together with the investment performance during the year and since its appointment.
 It also considered the length of the notice period of the investment management agreement and the fees payable to the Manager.
 Following this review, it is the Directors' opinion that the continuing appointment of Montanaro as Manager and AIFM, on the terms agreed, is in the interests of shareholders as a whole.
-Among the reasons for this view is the Company's longterm investment performance relative to that of the markets in which the Company invests and the depth and experience of the research capability of Montanaro.
-The Manager has also performed well during the year where the market remained adversely impacted by COVID-19 together with new implications from the conflict in Ukraine and energy supply crisis.
+Among the reasons for this was the Manager's continued strong longterm performance despite the challenging markets for much of 2023 and the greater strength and depth of the Manager's research team, as well as the stability and capability of the team, which provided strong benefits to the Company.